edde746/svelte-captcha-enhance/README.md

 ## Usage

-You'll need to get your `sitekey` from the desired captcha provider and include it in your environment variables (`VITE_SITEKEY` in the example).
+You'll need to get your `sitekey` from the desired captcha provider and include it in your environment variables (`PUBLIC_SITEKEY` in the example).

 The `callback` function is the same as what would usually be passed to the `enhance` function ([documentation](https://kit.svelte.dev/docs/form-actions#progressive-enhancement)).